larsrh/website/_articles/2019-in-review.md

 I emailed my advisor who approved, set up an appointment with TUM's examination office and handed in the paper copies early March.
 Then I waited.

-Somehow, around the same time, I also managed to co-organize the programme of our February all-hands event, the Typelevel Summit in Philadelphia, and give a talk about Prolog at Lambda Days in Krakow.
+Somehow, around the same time, I also managed to co-organize the programme of our February company event, the Typelevel Summit in Philadelphia, and give a talk about Prolog at Lambda Days in Krakow.
 Additionally, thanks to my dear friend Leah, I started going to a meetup group for trans, nonbinary and gender-nonconforming people in Munich.
 This was good on many levels: "officially" acknowledging me being nonbinary through a whole bunch of friendly people that gave me a sense of community outside of tech.[^5]